 Study of the skills used in assessing and making decisions in fire situations and the knowledge and leadership needed to effectively supervise a hand crew.

-151 Situation Unit Leader 3 Units Prerequisite: None.
+Situation Unit Leader 3 Units Prerequisite: Firet 149.
 Intended primarily for emergency service personnel.
-Lecture: 3 hours per week

 Instruction in the duties and responsibilities associated with the Incident Command System (I.C.S.)
 Situation Status (SITSTAT) Unit.